massgov/mayflower/react/README.md

 #### Publish to NPM
 1. Create a version bump PR into `develop` updating package version in `package.json` and `package-lock.json`.
 Squash and merge when ready.
 2. Create a release PR into `master` from `develop`.
 Regular merge when ready.
 3. From `master` branch, $ `npm publish`.
-This will publish the latest changes to npm, and automatically runs `npm run build` and `npm run copy-data` first.
+This will publish the latest changes to npm, and automatically runs `npm run build` first.

 #### Publish to S3
 1. $ `npm run build-storybook`.
 This will build storybook static site into /storybook-static